 - Wild Arctic

 Is it worth it?
 Only you could answer that.
 But consider how much you would already be paying for general admission to the park, and then consider how much time you might end up stuck in long lines.
-For example, when I visited in mid-summer of 2013, the wait for the Antarctica ride alone was 100 minutes.
+For example, during one of my mid-summer visits, the wait for the Antarctica ride alone was 100 minutes.
 Without the pass, you might not be able to fit in everything that you would like to experience.
-If you had a gang of four, an additional $80 or more to purchase Quick Queue Unlimited passes wouldn't be chump change (unless you're lucky enough to be one of those folks for whom money is not an issue), but it could offer good value if you would be able to breeze past long lines, have a relatively stress-free day, and be able to pack in everything on your wish list.
+If you had a gang of four, an additional $76 or more to purchase Quick Queue Unlimited passes wouldn't be chump change (unless you're lucky enough to be one of those folks for whom money is not an issue), but it could offer good value if you would be able to breeze past long lines, have a relatively stress-free day and be able to pack in everything on your wish list.

 Speaking of money not being an issue, if you are a Mr. or Ms. Moneybags, you might want to look into SeaWorld's Expedition SeaWorld Tour.
 It includes a guided tour, a Quick Queue Unlimited pass, an All Day Dining Deal (which offers unlimited meals at most of the park's eateries), and reserved seats to three shows.
-The cost (in March 2016) starts at $79 for ages 10 and older and $59 for children 3 to 9 -- and that's in addition to general admission to the park.
-The price is higher during busy seasons.
+The cost (in May 2017) starts at $79 for ages 10 and older and $59 for children 3 to 9 -- and that's in addition to general admission to the park.
+The price may be higher during busy seasons.
 A private VIP tour gives small groups their own guide, includes immediate access to all rides, offers reserved seating for all shows, and tosses in a meal at the full-service restaurant, Sharks Underwater Grill.
-Prices start at $249 per person.
+Prices start at $199 and rise to as much as $249 per person.
 Yikes!

-Are the tours worth it?
+Would a tour be worth the cost?
 Again, only you could answer that.
 While it would definitely make lines almost a non-issue and offer a generally stress-free day at the park, it is perhaps more about pampering and less about managing lines.
-For most of us, an additional $300 for our gang of four really isn't chump change.
+For most of us, an additional $316 for our gang of four really isn't chump change.
 But it could be a great choice for you members of the Moneybags clan out there.